olubiyiontheweb/olubiyiontheweb/README.md

 I'm sure you're already wondering what I do.
 So here is a summary.

-I'm a full-stack developer and software engineer.
-I'm passionate about building quality applications for the web and mobile devices.
+I'm a full-stack developer, backend developer and software engineer.
+I'm passionate about building data-driven applications for the web and mobile devices.
 Do well to check out some of my pinned repositories.

 I'm open to projects and opportunities in any of the aforementioned areas.